atom-retros/atomhk/README.md

 </div>

 ### What is Atom HK?
-Atom HK is a standalone Habbo retro housekeeping, aiming to provide an easy and solid experience for you to manage various aspects of your hotel.
+Atom HK is a standalone Habbo retro housekeeping, aiming to provide an easy and solid experience for you and your staff to manage various aspects of your hotel.
 It offers an easy development experience thanks to the use of Laravel & Bootstrap.

-*Standalone means it is its own project, rather than being coded directly into the CMS, it will rather be on a sub-domain, connected to the same database as your CMS.
-This allows you to easily use the housekeeping with little to no adjustments no matter the CMS you use*
+*Standalone means it is its own project / application, rather than being implemented directly into the CMS*

 **What technologies is being used?**
 - Laravel 9.x (Latest as of August 2022)